johnyborek/ngx-prober/README.md

 ```

 Remarks:
-* It only supports module-scoped services, and top-level component-scoped services (i.e. services in MySampleModule and MySampleComponent scope).
+* ``probe.get(...)`` only retrieves module-scoped services, and top-level component-scoped services (i.e. services in MySampleModule and MySampleComponent scope).
 * Next section describes how to fetch directive-scoped services and nested child-scoped services.

 ### Retrieving component-scoped service instances from child components, and directive-scoped service instances